gainwell-ohio/spbm/docs/Analgesic_Agents/opioids.md

 ## Additional Criteria

+### Buprenorphine Topical (Butrans)

+Buprenorphine Topical (Butrans) Criteria

+- Must provide documentation of an inadequate clinical response of at least **60 consecutive days** with at least **one** immediate release opioid formulation
+- Must provide documentation of medical necessity for why patient cannot be changed to a solid oral dosage formulation

+### Morphine Sulfate ER (Kadian, MS Contin) & Tapentadol ER (Nucynta)

+Morphine Sulfate ER (Kadian, MS Contin) & Tapentadol ER (Nucynta) Criteria

+- Must provide documentation of an inadequate clinical response of at least **60 consecutive days** with at least **one** immediate release opioid formulation

 ### Non-Preferred

 -   Must provide documentation of medical necessity beyond convenience for why the patient cannot be changed to a preferred drug (i.e., allergies, drug-drug interactions, contraindications, or intolerances) **OR**